Category - Governance

 TIMESHARE BOARDMANSHIP: Should boards Zoom?

 By Lynne M. Kweder Q. The pandemic has forced us to hold our last several board meetings electronically.
-The management company has been hosting computer meetings using a software program which enables them to put our board materials up on our computer screens.
-We can hear but cannot see our management, nor can we see […]
+The management company has been hosting computer meetings using a software program […]

 read more